davidmatendo/The-Cloud-Resume-Challenge-/README.md

 ## Project Overview
 Welcome to my Cloud Resume Challenge - AWS Edition project!
 This repository showcases my proficiency in AWS, web development, and best practices by addressing a real-world scenario.
 As you review this project, you'll find evidence of my hands-on experience in AWS services, infrastructure as code, and continuous integration and deployment (CI/CD) methodologies.

+## AWS Architectural Diagram
+Explore the [AWS architectural diagram](/diagram/placeholder.png) to visualize the components and interactions of the project.

 ## Project Structure

 - **`/html`**: Contains the HTML code for my interactive and visually appealing resume.